palmcivet7/cross-chain-identity/README.md

 ## Overview

-`EverestConsumer.sol` inherits the functionality from `CCIPSender_Unsafe.sol` to send the KYC status of a queried address in the form of a string across chains to `CCIDReceiver.sol`.
+`EverestConsumer.sol` inherits the functionality from `CCIPSender_Unsafe.sol` to send the KYC status of a queried address in the form of a string across chains to `CCIDReceiver.sol` which inherits functionality from `CCIPReceiver_Unsafe.sol`.

 The three possible results are: